-On November 21, 2014, we entered into a Credit Agreement (the "Credit Agreement") with Wells Fargo Bank, N.A., as administrative agent, and other lender parties thereto.
+On November 21, 2014, we entered into a Credit Agreement (the "Credit Agreement") with Wells Fargo Bank, N.A., as administrative agent, and other lenders party thereto.
 Pursuant to the Credit Agreement, the lenders agreed to provide a \$10,000,000 senior term loan and a \$5,000,000 revolving line of credit to our primary operating subsidiary.
 Amounts outstanding under the Credit Agreement bear interest at either LIBOR or the base rate, as elected by the Company, plus an applicable margin.
-Subject to the Company's leverage ratio, pursuant to the terms of the amendment to the Credit Agreement entered into as of April 15, 2015, the applicable LIBOR rate margin varies from 4.25% to 6.25%, and the applicable base rate margin varies from 3.25% to 5.25%.
-The term loan and line of credit provide support for working capital, capital expenditures and other general corporate purposes, including permitted acquisitions.
-The outstanding senior term loan is secured by substantially all of our assets.
-Pursuant to the terms of the fourth amendment to the Credit Agreement entered into as of November 20, 2018, the original term loan and line of credit maturity date of November 21, 2019 was extended to May 21, 2020.
-The senior term loan principal balance is payable in quarterly installments, which started in March 2015 and will continue through the maturity date, with the full remaining unpaid principal balance due at maturity.
-Financing costs associated with the credit facility are being amortized over its term on a straight-line basis, which is not materially different from the effective interest method.
+Subject to the Company's senior leverage ratio, pursuant to the terms of the amendment to the Credit Agreement entered into as of April 15, 2015, the applicable LIBOR rate margin varies from 4.25% to 6.25%, and the applicable base rate margin varies from 3.25% to 5.25%.
+The term loan and line of credit provide support for working capital and other general corporate purposes, including permitted acquisitions.
+The term loan and line of credit are secured by substantially all of our assets.
+Pursuant to the terms of the fourth amendment to the Credit Agreement entered into as of November 20, 2018, the term loan and line of credit maturity date of November 21, 2019 was extended to May 21, 2020.
+The term loan principal balance is payable in quarterly installments, which started in March 2015 and will continue through the maturity date, with the full remaining unpaid principal balance due at maturity.

 The Credit Agreement includes customary financial covenants, including the requirements that the Company maintain minimum liquidity and achieve certain minimum EBITDA levels (as defined in the Credit Agreement).
-In addition, the Credit Agreement prohibits the Company from paying dividends on the common and preferred stock.
-Pursuant to the terms of the Credit Agreement, the Company is required to maintain minimum liquidity of at least (i) \$5,000,000 through January 31, 2018, (ii) \$4,000,000 from February 1, 2018 through November 19, 2018, (iii) \$3,500,000 from November 20, 2018 through and including January 31, 2019, and (iv) \$4,000,000 from February 1, 2019 through and including the maturity date of the credit facility.
+Pursuant to the terms of the Credit Agreement, as amended by the fourth amendment, the Company is required to maintain minimum liquidity of at least (i) \$3,500,000 from the date of the fourth amendment through January 31, 2019, and (ii) \$4,000,000 from February 1, 2019 through and including the maturity date of the credit facility.

-The following table shows our minimum EBITDA covenant thresholds, as modified by the fourth amendment to the Credit Agreement:
+The following table shows our current and future minimum EBITDA covenant thresholds, as modified by the fourth amendment to the Credit Agreement:

-Applicable period Minimum EBITDA For the fiscal quarter ended October 31, 2018 \$ (509,000) For the 2-quarter period ended January 31, 2019 20,000 For the 3-quarter period ended April 30, 2019 204,000 For the 4-quarter period ending July 31, 2019 180,000 For the 4-quarter period ending October 31, 2019 508,000 For the 4-quarter period ending January 31, 2020 408,000 For the 4-quarter period ending April 30, 2020 and each fiscal quarter thereafter 562,000
+Applicable period EBITDA For the 4-quarter period ended July 31, 2019 \$ 180,000 For the 4-quarter period ending October 31, 2019 508,000 For the 4-quarter period ending January 31, 2020 408,000 For the 4-quarter period ending April 30, 2020 and each fiscal quarter thereafter 562,000

-The Company was in compliance with the applicable financial loan covenants at April 30, 2019.
+The Company was in compliance with the applicable financial loan covenants at July 31, 2019.